xav335/frenchenglishservices/wp-content/plugins/iq-block-country/readme.txt

 * You can view the top 15 of countries that were blocked in the past 30 days.
 * You can view the top 15 of hosts that were blocked in the past 30 days.
 * You can view the top URL's that were most blocked in the past 30 days.

-= 1.0.12 =

-* The block message size box is now larger so there is more room for styling the message.
-* Whitelist of IPvX IP addresses for the frontend.
-Use a semicolon to separate IP addresses.
-* Blacklist of IPvX IP addresses for the frontend.
-Use a semicolon to separate IP addresses.

-= 1.0.11 =

-* You are now able to lookup which country belongs to an ip address in the backend.
-If the IP address is from a country that is banned this will be displayed.
-* New way of selecting countries you wish to block upon multiple request.
-The selection box is now in sort of facebook style.
-* Choose if you want to sent out headers or not.
-For people who get "Cannot modify header information - headers already sent" errors.
-* Counter added for how many visitors where blocked from frontend and backend website.
-* Code cleanup

-= 1.0.10 =

-* You can select different countries to block from your frontend website and your backend website.
-* Made it more visible what IP you are logged in from, which country it is from and that you should not block your own country from your backend site.
-* Minor changes to the settings page.
-* A bit of code cleanup for future improvements.

-= 1.0.9 =

-* Bugfix release.
-The backend was not blocked in multi-site (network) setup.

-= 1.0.8 =
-* Automatically download new GeoIP updates from Maxmind.
-This is checked each time you login on the Wordpress admin site (Code by williewonka)
-* Also block login attempts to the wp-admin site (Code by williewonka)
-* Send no cache headers with the output.

-= 1.0.7 =
-* The plugin now detects if your IP address is blocked by MaxMind when downloading the GeoIP database and if so has an adjusted error message.
-* New option: New checkbox to allow you to not block users that are logged in despite if they come from a blocked country.
-Use wisely :-)
-* First version of IPv6 support.
-* New Download IPv6 database button.
-Press "Download new GeoIP IPv6 database" if you need IPv6 support.

-= 1.0.6 =
-* Fixed error when not being able to download the GeoIP.dat.gz file from Maxmind it would not display the correct path.

-= 1.0.5 =
-* Corrected php opening tags (Reported by Phil from msiii.net)
-* Sorted list of countries (As suggested by Phil from msiii.net)
-* You can now customize the message that users get when they are blocked.
-* We moved from http://www.trinyx.nl/ to http://www.redeo.nl/.
-Please update your links :-)

-= 1.0.4 =
-* Added a button to download the new GeoIP database.

-= 1.0.3 =
-* FAQ updated
-* Try to make sure this plugin is loaded first to avoid "headers already sent" trouble.

-= 1.0.2 =
-* PHP 5.2 or higher required
-* Fixed an include bug when other plugins also use the MaxMind database.
-Thanks to Marcus from LunaWorX for finding this bug.

-= 1.0.1 =
-* Included the necessary geoip.inc file.. *duh*

-= 1.0 =
-* Initial release

 == Upgrade Notice ==